 Choose Your Floater Treating Doctor Carefully

 You have floaters.
 You take the initiative to do your research and pretty quickly you found The Floater Doctor.
 Congratulations, you are on your way to get some relief from those eye floaters.
-Unfortunately for many of you, Southern California is a long ways away and your initial excitement fades a bit with the reality that this might be fairly inconvenient.
+Unfortunately for many of you, our location in North Texas is a long ways away and your initial excitement fades a bit with the reality that this might be fairly inconvenient.
 If you do some more research you may find someone closer to you who owns the same laser touted by the manufacturer.

 STOP!
 Read this page.
 There are many considerations before your make your appointment with what could be a very inexperienced doctor who is using a laser that in our opinion could put you at additional risk for complications.

 LASER VITREOLYSIS IS A SKILLS-BASED PROCEDURE

 The YAG laser is not an automated, software-driven device like LASIK, for instance.
 Every shot of the laser is a separate decision: treat this group? or leave it alone.
 Start from the center of mass or from the edge?
 Is that too close to the retina?
 How do I get the floater to move more central?, Where to adjust the handheld laser lens?
 What energy settings?
 You get the idea.
 Every patient is different.
 The amount, type distribution, optics, personality and expectations are all factors to consider in tailoring a treatment.

 MALCOLM GLADWELL'S 10,000 HOUR RULE